 - Transmitter power management

-Because of the tedious task of logging in individually on every AP, AP management is complex in this case.
+AP management becomes complex because of the tedious task of logging in individually on every AP.
 To make it easier, Cisco introduced centralized management software solutions, such as:

 - Cisco DNA (Digital Network Architecture) Center